budimanjojo/talhelper/README.md

 * Generate Talos cluster and config yaml files for you based on your `talconfig.yaml`
 * Generate `.gitignore` file so you don't commit your secret to the public

-This tool is actually my first time programming something other than shell script.
+This tool is my first time programming something other than shell script.
 Any input and suggestion will be highly appreciated.

 <p align="right">(<a href="#top">back to top</a>)</p>